mindyh/mindyh.github.io/_posts/okrs-what-why-and-how.md

 ---
 layout: post
-title: "OKRs - what, why, and how"
+title: OKRs - what, why, and how
-description: "Just because it's a commonly used practice at prestigious tech companies (Google, Intel, etc.) doesn't mean it's always the right tool for the situation"
+description: Just because it's commonly used at prestigious tech companies doesn't mean it's always the right tool for the situation
-date: 2020-06-11T07:00:00Z
+date: 2020-06-11
 thumbnail: assets/img/planning.jpg
 category: career
 giscus_comments: true